Purpose

 Syntax

--- Add sensitive columns.
+-- Add a sensitive column.

 ALTER SENSITIVE RULE <rule_name> ADD COLUMN <sensitive_field_list>;

--- Drop sensitive columns.
+-- Drop a sensitive column.

 ALTER SENSITIVE RULE <rule_name> DROP COLUMN <sensitive_field_list>;

--- Enable the rule.
+-- Enable a rule.

 ALTER SENSITIVE RULE <rule_name> ENABLE;

--- Disable the rule.
+-- Disable a rule.

 ALTER SENSITIVE RULE <rule_name> DISABLE;